sskorokhodov/cv/cv.md

 ### Soft Skills

 For the first seven years, I worked in teams of 5-9 people.
-Most recently I worked single or in teams of 2-3.
+Most recently I worked alone or in teams of 2-3.

 I use agile tools like short iterations and regular meetings when appropriate.